Extreme Low-Fire glazes – Glaze Fire Ceramic In The Campfire!

 Can a ceramic glaze melt so low?

-Here, I’m searching for extremely low, low-fire glazes, I don’t mean smoke-fire or other techniques that just color the outer layer of the clay surface; here, I try to develop “real” ceramic (campfire) glazes that melt out and cover the pottery with a glaze layer.
+Here, I’m experimenting with extremely low, low-fire glazes, I don’t mean smoke-fire or other techniques that just color the outer layer of the clay surface; here, I try to develop “real” ceramic (campfire) glazes that melt out and cover the pottery with a glaze layer.

 Extreme low-fire example glaze: